bben1/Automatic-fundamental-investment-valuation/README.md

 # AutomaticFundamentalsAnalysis

+#### This project is for educational purposes and should not be used to guide any financial decisions.

 ## Project summary:

 A DCF tool that automatically performs the DCF calculation and sensitivity analysis for a company.
 A Piotroski tool that automatically assigns an F1-Score to a company.
 All financial data collected via the financialmodelingprep API.